What to Look for in a Metal Roof for Your Home

 Steel is a hard metal.
 It can withstand more damage and has a longer life compared to aluminum and other metals.
 It is economical and is used extensively.
 Steel can be galvanized, which can make it more durable.
 But the flip side is that if the finish is not applied properly, it can lead to corrosion from moisture, reducing its lifespan.

 Aluminum is a soft metal that is flexible and lightweight.
 It is more vulnerable to damage and dent, yet does not corrode as easily as steel.
-Because of its resistance to corrosion, aluminum is a great choice for homes in coastal areas.
+Because of its corrosion resistance, aluminum is a great choice for homes in coastal areas.
 Aluminum is generally more expensive when compared to steel.

 Copper roofing is very expensive and is not widely used.
 It does not rust and the protective coating does not need to be applied.
 Copper is generally used for extravagant homes and buildings.